|

 process psychologically by giving up the worldly

-identifications which glue your sense of self together
+identifications which “glue” your sense of “self” together

-love, for in emptying yourself of your petty
+then you will be able to accept God’s love, for in emptying yourself of your petty

 desires you make room for real